preetgujral/pdx-w7-uge/README.md

 1. Rate today's workshop - scale of 1-10

-9 (missing point a reflecting general class structure, not the instructor)
+9 (missing point a reflection on general class structure, not the instructor)

 2. Things from today that I liked